-Attendance at Board of Directors' Meetings:- / - (-%)
+Attendance at Board of Directors' Meetings: 9/9 (100%) Attendance at Meetings of the Audit Committee: 9/9 (100%)

 Mr. Mitsunobu Yamaguchi has a high degree of specialization as a certified public accountant, has worked in the United States, and has served as an external auditor at other listed company.
 Though he has never been directly involved in corporate management, he has abundant experience in the fields of financial accounting and auditing, and experience in international service.